handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

     }
 ```

+## EXPERIMENTAL Adding New Fields
+Asset has an experimental support for adding new fields at runtime which will also render in Editor and allow you to tweak values - same as with normal fields.

+To enable, please:
+`Window -> Fast Script Reload -> Start Window -> New Fields -> Enable experimental added field support`.

+> As this is an experimental feature please expect it to break more often!
+It'd be great help if you could report any issues via Discord / email.

+### New Fields - specific limitations

+- outside classes can not call new fields added at runtime
+- new fields will only show in editor if they were already used at least once
+    - eg if you've added a variable into a method, on first call that variable will be initialized and will start showing in editor

+### New Fields - performance
+For new fields to work your code will be adjusted.
+Instead of calling fields directly your code will call into a method that retrieves value from dynamic dictionary.

+Due to that there'll be some overhead with:
+- looking up proper object and new-field value in dictionary
+- initializing values
+- use of dynamic type, which will introduce some additional casts

+> All that shouldn't really add too much overhead on dev-machine - you may lose few FPS though.

-## User defined script overrides
+## User Defined Script Overrides
 For asset to hot reload your changes it needs to make some adjustments to code.
 This could cause some issues as described in limitations section.

-I continuously work on mitigating limitations, when they happen though you can help yourself quickly by creating user defined script override.
+I continuously work on mitigating limitations.
+When they happen you can help yourself quickly by creating user defined script override.

 Those are simply overrides on a per-file / method basis - when specified their contents will be used for final source code.
 Allowing you to simply fix any issues.
 This is especially helpful with larger files.

 ### Replacing methods
 You can replace existing methods by specifying their full signature in correct type - contents will be then replaced.
-> You can't add new methods in that manner, if method is missing it'll be
+> If no match for the method signature is found it'll be ignored

-For example, let's look at limitation with assigning Singleton to Instance
+For example, let's look at limitation with assigning Singleton to Instance using 'this' keyword
 > That limitation is already solved although it'll serve as a clean example illustrating the feature

 Following code: